data-derp/data-derp.github.io/docs/data-ingestion/exercise-production-code.md

 ## Notes
 * Copy and paste the logic from the [previous Databricks exercise](https://github.com/data-derp/exercise-co2-vs-temperature-databricks#data-ingestion)
-  * HINT: If this is too painful, there's a `solutions` branch to switch to
+* HINT: If copy-pasting is too painful, there's a `solutions` branch to switch to